Case Study

 Conversely, should the need arise to evacuate a particular area quickly, access control can be overridden to create the fastest route to safety.
 Synergy's workflow feature also enables lights and power to be controlled in response to evolving scenarios, such as disabling lifts in the event a fire or if a hazard has been detected on a specific floor.

-By integrating and interrogating data from a wide range of systems, the Synergy solution from Synectics delivers a 360-degree view of all site movement, activity, and alarms for complete situational awareness.
+By integrating and interrogating data from a wide range of systems, the Synergy solution delivers a 360-degree view of all site movement, activity, and alarms for complete situational awareness.
 For example, integration with the perimeter fence solution and video analytics generates alerts based on movement, touch, and approaching shapes for immediate review and action.

 And with built-in redundancy functionality, including server failover and hot-swap recording to eliminate any single points of failure, coverage at the prison is guaranteed 24/7.
 Together with Synergy’s operational and safety management capabilities, these features all help ensure that inmates, personnel, and facilities across the prison estate are supported and protected.